andye456/RandomRooms/README.md

 ### Manual Navigation
 If you select manual navigation then you can only navigate by clicking on the doors in the 3D view.
 Your location and direction is shown on the grid.

+### 3D view
+There is a simple 3D view created using HTML canvas.
+This will be replaced by some graphics placed in divs that are made visible when necessary:

+Rooms with the following sets of exits (there will always be the exit you came from)
+* N, NW, NE, NEW
+Room types can be based on the number of times that room was visited during it's creation.